TedHusted/awake/awake.md/awake.md

 Ally: Are the Vanir behind the UAP reports that go unexplained.

-Idisi: Yes, we research the UAPs that Terran governments cannot explain to confirm that they are Vanir activity.
+Idisi: Yes.
+We research the UAPs that Terran governments cannot explain.
+We confirm whether they are Vanir activity or something else.

 ***